weaviate/weaviate-io/developers/weaviate/search/basics.md

 ## Specify object `properties`

-You can specify object properties as below.
+You can specify object properties to be returned as below.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">